calhoward/calhoward.github.io/_posts/2022-05-15-Hacking_Leviton_Fan_Humidity_Switch.md

 ## Probing the circuit

->!!
-DANGER !!
-Exposing live house wiring while also exposing live, disassembled AC wiring devices is extremely dangerous *and possibly lethal*.
+>**DANGER** Exposing live house wiring while also exposing live, disassembled AC wiring devices is extremely dangerous *and possibly lethal*.
 Do not do this.
 {: .prompt-danger }

 To locate the pins that control the fan and the button, I used my digital multimeter set to DC voltage to listen for the 3.3v logic on each general-purpose I/O pin, taking note of which pin I'm on by refrencing the pinout diagram and pin allocation diagram.